middle2tw/whackpad/README.md

-# About Hackpad
+# About Whackpad
-Hackpad is a web-based realtime wiki, based on the open source EtherPad collaborative document editor.
+Whackpad is a community fork of the Hackpad web-based realtime wiki, based on the open source EtherPad collaborative document editor, which again is a fork of etherpad.

+As Hackpad had been unmaintained by Dropbox since 2015, we decided to create a fork to allow contributions to be gathered to keep the codebase alive.
+If you wish to join the community, please join us on #hackpad on #freenode or #whackpad:chat.weho.st on [Matrix/Riot](https://riot.im/app/#/room/whackpad:chat.weho.st).

 The etherpad package is distributed under the Apache License, Version 2.0.